MicrosoftDocs/VBA-Docs/api/Excel.DefaultWebOptions.AlwaysSaveInDefaultEncoding.md

 ## Example

 This example sets the encoding to the default encoding.
-The encoding is used when you save the document as a Web page.
+The encoding is used when you save the document as a web page.

 ```vb